-Happy 4th of July!
-While fireworks, sparklers, and the holiday hoop-la may be a blast for we humans, our furry friends can be less than thrilled at the sounds and noises associated with our festivities.
+While fireworks, sparklers, and the holiday hoop-la may be a blast for us humans, our furry friends can be less than thrilled at the sounds and noises associated with our festivities.

 Draw the Curtains

-Turn on the TV
+Turn On the TV or Radio

 Provide Plenty of Hiding Spots

-Talk to Your Pet
+Talk to Your Pet to Offer Comfort

 Talk to Your Neighbors

 If you have understanding neighbors, they might be willing to reduce the amount of larger fireworks they use.
 Talk to them in advance to explain your situation and concerns.
 Chances are, most neighbors will be understanding and willing to tone down their celebration with your pet’s health and well-being in mind.

 Stick to Sparklers

 If you’re hosting this year, choose fireworks that don’t make as much noise.
 Your pet (and other animals in the neighborhood) will thank you!
 Sparklers, smoke balls, and other less noisy options are unlikely to generate as much stress for your pets as fireworks that crackle, pop, or go kaboom.

 For as thrilling as fireworks can be for your family and neighbors, they often have the opposite effect on small pets like rabbits, guinea pigs, chinchillas, hamsters, and others.
 By planning ahead and taking basic steps to create a comforting environment for your pets, you are likely to limit the stress your little loved ones experience this fireworks season.